oddFEELING/nubia-services/Readme.md

 - base.py and types.py files were created for the story writing agent in the writer directory.

-- I assumed the agent will need project_id and writer_id as dependencies, that can be found in types.py file.
+- The agent will need analysis_id and story_id as dependencies, that can be found in types.py file.

-- I also assumed that the agent will perform analysis and use the findings for story generation, most tools were adapted from AnalyserAgent.

-- Check the base.py file for the correct database table and attributes that were used in set_loading_state and save_message methods.
+- A new file (get_analysis_messages.py) has been created in the tools directory, it contains function to fetch analysis messages.

+- A tool get_analysis_conversation_summary() has been made available to the story agent, it summarizes conversations.

 - I added a section called "writer" to the prompts.toml file, this template is used by the story writing agent.

-- Most of the code was adapted from AnalyserAgent.
+- A new route /story/chat has been added to the agent_router.py file to serve as an API endpoint for the story writing agent.

+- Concise system and user prompts have been used in the implementation.

 Thank You